Saskatchewan Rivers Canoe Rental & Shuttle Service

 There are 3 cable ferries operating on the section of the South Sask River between Saskatoon and St. Louis – at Clarksboro, Hague and St. Laurent.
 The ferry drive cable, normally submerged, can rise above the river channel at low water while the ferry is operating and interfere with downstream travel by snagging a canoe and flipping it’s occupants into the river.
 The problem is that the cable is relatively invisible until it’s too late to back out or veer off course.
 Best advice is to not cross the path of a ferry until it is at rest at either shore, or stop on shore to observe the position of the drive cable before proceeding.
 The upper guide cable is high enough that it isn’t a problem for canoes.
-In addition, rock fill has been placed in the channel at the ferry crossing to raise the water level for the ferry, which creates small rapids near shore.
-It is necessary to move closer to mid-channel to avoid the rocks and rapids.
+In addition, rock fill has been placed in the channel at the ferry crossing to raise the water level for the ferry when the river is at low flow, which creates small rapids near shore.
+It may be necessary to move closer to a mid-channel “chute” to avoid the rocks and small rapids.

 More Tips & Canoeing Resources